Kai

 Solution

-I designed an app that connects businesses and nonprofits to coordinate the facilitation of surplus food.
+An app that connects businesses and nonprofits to coordinate the facilitation of surplus food

 Kai is concerned about the environmental, economical, and societal impacts of food waste and they want to create an easy-to-use-app that facilitates food donations.
 Their goal is to bridge the gap between food waste and food insecurity.